Bejmach/flashlight_tensor/README.md

 > project not related to similarly named [flashlight](https://github.com/flashlight/flashlight).
 The name was coincidental and chosen independently.

-> I know this is maintained tragically, don't judge.

 ## Features
 - n-dimensional tensors
 - Element-wise operations